Dynamics of the occulted body

 I am a dancer; my body is the material for my art, and movement is my practice, the medium of dance.
 Movement arises mysteriously, at the very source of life and before even a self forms.
 Butô (which translates as ‘dance steps’) is unique amongst dance forms, perhaps most markedly in the way movement is discovered or evoked in the dancer, who is continuously engaged in pushing body and psyche into the eremos, the wilderness and borderlands, where one encounters oneself as a stranger, as enemy, ancestor, animal, as elemental force, as a shape dredged from the primal ocean.
 Butô is engendered by the living body confronting death.
 As one of my teachers, the late, great Ko Murobushi wrote, ‘… the smell of the corpse makes life stand out, stand out desperately.
-The origin of buto is in the intensity of this stance …’ (Murobushi, ‘Hinagata’ Works 1972 – 2013.
+The origin of butô is in the intensity of this stance …’ (Murobushi, ‘Hinagata’ Works 1972 – 2013.
 Ko&Edge Co.
 2014).
 We are born to this visceral and vital struggle; becoming aware that it is a dance, the dance, in time.

 Counter to this experience of the closeness of death, and impossibility to move, is an exultant delight in unrestrained movement, and the experience of the fullness of sensual being.
 The other element of my practice concerns Babalon.
 Without going into the detail of my magical and occult practice, which I have touched on elsewhere, this work is very much grounded in the retrieval of the body and its inherent potentials from the bonds that have been put on it.
 Babalon is naked, unconditioned power; female sexual response and the female orgasm evince this power in its inexhaustible variety, its unquenchable fire – although it is a force in which all participate and in which all are burned.
 It is a work that leads to an intimate knowledge of the occulted body; its subtle anatomy; and its role in sorcery, divination and the cultivation of sexual and erotic energy.
-It is a work which, like the practice of buto, utterly immerses one in the experience of the flesh, and through which one touches and comes to know ‘the flesh of the world.’
+It is a work which, like the practice of buto, utterly immerses one in the experience of the flesh, and through which one touches and comes to experience the world as ‘flesh.’
 (Merleau-Ponty, The Visible and the Invisible, Followed by Working Notes.
 1968).

 The occulted body

 First, what do I mean by the occulted body, and particularly its relation to consciousness and ‘the unconscious’?
 In the first place, it is the body; a body that has been obscured or overwritten.
 But more specifically, I equate the occulted body with what is anatomically hidden, or in the dark; what the philosopher, phenomenologist and former dancer Maxine Sheets-Johnstone calls our ‘bodily insides’ (Sheets-Johnstone, The Roots of Power: 172); that is, what is accessible to us only through the ‘dark’ senses: touch, kinaesthesia, proprioception; or what lies below the threshold of sensory awareness, such as those processes associated with the autonomic nervous system.
-In butō, this body is often referred to as nikutai – the ‘body of flesh’ or ‘body of desire’ – which is the lived, individual body (as opposed to a generic and purely functional one) and is the vehicle for the manifestation of the interior lanscape, and the realm of images.
+In buto, this body is often referred to as nikutai – the ‘body of flesh’ or ‘body of desire’ – which is the lived, individual body (as opposed to a generic and purely functional one) and is the vehicle for the manifestation of the interior lanscape, and the realm of images.